 Processing shall include the SMETS1 required capture of information in to the Billing Data Log (with its SMETS1 meaning), and so may therefore not include capturing values for the Total Consumption Register, Total Active Import Register or the Tariff TOU Block Register Matrix (with their SMETS1 / SMETS2 meanings).

-Processing shall reflect the meanings of SuspendDebtDisabled and SuspendDebtEmergency in Clause 15.1.
+Processing shall reflect the meanings of SuspendDebtDisabled and SuspendDebtEmergency in Clause 15.1 noting that Standing Charge (with its SMETS1 meaning) will continue to be collected in all cases.

 Update Prepay Configuration (SRV 2.1)